-How to Avoid Return Preparer Fraud
+How To Avoid Return Preparer Fraud

 You shouldn’t be shy about pressing your preparer for details that can help you confirm that they’re operating above board.
 Ask your preparer if they have an IRS Preparer Tax Identification Number (PTIN).
 Paid preparers have to register with the IRS, so they’ll need a PTIN to include on returns.
-For that matter, look out for preparers who are hard to get a hold of or have a dearth of easily accessible public information about them and their business.
+For that matter, look out for preparers who are hard to get hold of or have a dearth of easily accessible public information about them and their business.
 And use resources like the Better Business Bureau or the State Board of Accountancy to do your due diligence before handing over any documents.

 Using people’s generosity to take advantage of them is pretty low, but that doesn’t stop some criminals from doing it anyway.
-Luring you in with a cause you hold dear and the promise of a tax deduction, fake charities will convince you to hand over cash and then try to claim it on your taxes come April.
+Luring you in with a cause you hold dear and the promise of a tax deduction, fake charities will convince you to hand over cash and then try to claim it on your taxes.
 Or, if you’re really unlucky, they might even use their front as a means to steal personal information that they can then use to commit further fraud or steal your identity.

-How to Avoid Fake Charities
+How To Avoid Fake Charities

 Inflated Refund Claims